 Types of Statistical Analysis

 Statistical analysis is mostly concerned about gathering data from disparate sources, exploring and analyzing it, and visualizing the findings through appropriate data visualization methods.
-It is a vital tool for businesses since it allows them to uncover and predict the future market and consumer trends.
+It is a vital tool that you can learn through statistics for data science course free, since it allows businesses to uncover and predict the future market and consumer trends.
 There are two types of statistical analysis:

 As the name suggests, descriptive statistics refers to the process of summarizing the data using visualization tools like charts, tables, and graphs.
 It does not draw any conclusion on the population (a set of variables in a dataset from which samples are drawn).
 Descriptive statistics aims to summarize the data in ways that make it easier to present and understand raw data.